KeshavVohra/wordcounter/README.md

 # wordcounter
-A python word counter, counts words in a file
+A python word counter, outputs the total number of wards and the 10 most common word for the given file.

 ### Usage ###